Woodstock '99: Sexual assaults

 Extensive substance abuse and poor security, along with a perceived culture of misogyny, contributed to widespread abuse of female concertgoers throughout the festival.
 During the Offspring's performance, singer Dexter Holland condemned the crowd's behavior after witnessing numerous women being groped in the audience, as did Red Hot Chili Peppers bassist Flea and Jamiroquai singer Jay Kay during their sets.
 At least five rapes and numerous other sexual assaults and incidents of sexual harassment at the festival were officially reported, though it is widely believed that a far greater number of unreported incidents occurred.
 Eyewitnesses reported a crowd-surfing woman being pulled down into the crowd and assaulted in the mosh pit during Limp Bizkit's set.
-During the post-show rave on Saturday night, an apparently intoxicated man stole and drove a maintenance truck into the rave hangar through the crowd during Fatboy Slim's set, in which staff reported seeing a teenage girl being raped; Fatboy Slim and his entourage were asked to evacuate the premises immediately, fleeing to a nearby airport and flying out the following morning.
+During the post-show rave on Saturday night, an apparently intoxicated man stole and drove a maintenance truck into the rave hangar through the crowd during Fatboy Slim's set, in which staff reported seeing a teenage girl being raped; Fatboy Slim and his entourage were asked to evacuate the premises immediately, and fled to a nearby airport and flying out the following morning.
 A volunteer also reported seeing a gang rape during Korn's performance.

 Timeline of incidents

 Friday, July 23

 Unruly behavior from those in attendance at the festival was present as early as the second day.
 Numerous male concertgoers began chanting "show your tits" at actress Rosie Perez as she introduced DMX alongside actor Stephen Baldwin.
 Annoyed by their chanting, she retorted, "I ain't showing y'all shit!"
 DMX later performed the song "My Niggas" and had the crowd chant along with him; media outlets later reacted to this in confusion and outrage, as the overwhelmingly white audience chanted the word "nigga" along with him.

 The "show your tits" chant returned during Sheryl Crow's set, with Crow responding, "You'd have to pay a whole lot more than you paid to get in to see my tits."
 Crow reported that one audience member had thrown feces at her during her performance of "My Favorite Mistake".
 She would later criticize the performance and the festival due to the behavior of the crowd, and stated that she had considered ending her set early out of disgust.
 She recalled the performance as the "single worst gig I have ever had" in 2019.

 A fan threw a soda bottle at the Offspring singer Dexter Holland during the band's performance of "Have You Ever", but he continued performing unfazed.
-Toward the end, before their performance of "Self Esteem", Holland condemned sexual misconduct in the crowd after witnessing numerous women being groped: "Just because a girl wants to go crowd surfing, it doesn't give the guys the right to molest 'em, you know what I'm saying?".
-Holland later told victims of sexual assault in the crowd to confront the perpetrators and "grab [their] fucking balls!"
+Toward the end, before their performance of "Self Esteem", Holland condemned sexual misconduct in the crowd after witnessing numerous women being groped and later said: "...if you're a girl and you have a guy passing over you, do me a favor and grab him by the balls."